Analogbird/Bodeguero/README.md

 	bodeguero.in(<table>).find('<one field>, <another field>')

-of course, you also tell the `bodeguero` to simply get you everything:
+of course, you can also tell the `bodeguero` to simply get you everything:

 	bodeguero.in(<table>).find('*')